RichardAlcabes22/classification-project/README.md

 - Do customers with "Month-to-Month" contracts churn out at a statistically significant greater rate than the overall population?
 - Do customers with "Paperless Billing" enabled churn out at a statistically significant greater rate than the overall population?
 - Do customers without "Dependents" churn out at a statistically significant greater rate than the overall population?
-- Do customers without "Partners" churn out at a statistically significant greater rate than the overall population?
 - Do customers who comprise the largest customer segment churn out at a statistically significant greater rate than the overall population?

 #### HYPOTHESIS: Customers in this segmnent churn at greater rates than the overall Telco customer base